MarcFinns/AtmoScan/README.md

 Instructable can be found [HERE](https://www.instructables.com/id/AtmoScan/).
 See it in action in this [VIDEO](https://www.youtube.com/watch?v=iyFuKU8ZcuA).

-**NEWS - UPCOMING CHANGES**
+**NEWS**

+* Hardware mod that allows to turn it off via software.
+Used for low battery as well as for a specific command

-* A small hardware change will allow Atmoscan to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.
-The change can be easily applied to boards V1.0.
-I will publish changes to HW and SW together with a PCB V2.0.
-Incidentally, Atmoscan might be (to my knowledge at least) the first ESP8266 application that **uses all GPIOs**, including those that allegedly cannot be used - stay tuned
+* Some small hardware changes improve the design, including the ability to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.
-* I am also working on addressing the **instability** that in some cases arise in low battery situations.
-After extensive oscilloscope play i know what the problem is.
-Mod not complete yet though.
+* A PCB v2 design is now published together with a guide to easily apply the change to boards V1.0.
-* Shortly I will post the CAD files for the **complete enclosure**, not only for the inner supports
+* CAD files for **complete enclosure**

+Atmoscan might be (to my knowledge at least) the first ESP8266 application that **uses all GPIOs**, including those that allegedly cannot be used - stay tuned

 **What's new**